 The largest settlement along the west coast of Ireland, Galway is a very popular vibrant and picturesque city.
 It is known for its scenic location, rich history, and lively cultural scene.
 The city is surrounded by breathtaking landscapes, including the Connemara Mountains, Wild Atlantic Way, the Cliffs of Moher and the Aran Islands.

-Galway’s bustling streets are lined with colorful buildings, quaint cafes, and traditional pubs where you can enjoy live music and warm hospitality.
+Galway’s bustling streets are lined with colourful buildings, quaint cafes, and traditional pubs where you can enjoy live music and warm hospitality.
 The city is home to several historic landmarks, including the Spanish Arch, Galway Cathedral, and the 16th-century Lynch’s Castle.

 Galway also hosts several festivals throughout the year, such as the Galway Arts Festival and the Galway Races, which attract visitors from all over the world.
 Overall, Galway City is a must-see destination.